ayuuXploits/penguin-run-game/README.md

 🎮 About
 Penguin Run HD is a fully self-contained, single-file browser game.
 You play as a penguin sprinting across a frozen arctic landscape, leaping over icebergs while a relentless sea lion closes in from behind.
 The longer you survive, the faster it gets.
 No frameworks.
 No build tools.
 No server.
-Just open index.html and play.
+Just open index.html and play.....

 ✨ Features
 Core Gameplay